 Vehicles would move following the vehicle leading by keeping the red taillights within vision.
 If a separation occurred it was to be immediately reported.
-Movement would cease until contact was re=established.
-Each platoon leader would independently monitor distance covered against azimuth as a check—but would maintain vehicle position behind lead vehicle.
+Movement would cease until contact was re-established.
+Each platoon leader would independently monitor distance covered against azimuth as a check—but would maintain vehicle position behind the lead vehicle.
 Any deviation would immediately be reported to the company commander.

 With no visual reference points to check location, the commander was relying on a dead reckoning system of marking distance along a compass maintained azimuth to reach the designated assembly area to the north.

 The movement began when the lead march unit crossed the SP at 1330.
 Movement would be slow at not more than 5-10 mph initially as dictated by the need to maintain control and position of movement in the ever thickening fog.
 The rate would be increased as visibility improved.